By Emma

 I feel we put so much pressure on ourselves to perform and succeed every time that we overburden ourselves.
 You lose that addictive sense of fun.
 But paddle out there without expectation and you’ll be more likely to just enjoy it.
 If the conditions are a little out of your league, then at least you tried.

-4. Breathe and relax… and breathe… and relax…
+Breathe and relax… and breathe… and relax…

-If, at some point, you find yourself out in the line-up having taken my advice, not giving a shit but are in larger surf than you’ve been in before, then breath.
+If, at some point, you find yourself out in the line-up having taken my advice, not giving a shit but are in larger surf than you’ve been in before, then breathe.
 Inhale for four seconds and exhale for another four.
 Repeat this five times, or as much as possible until the next set starts to roll in.

 If you’re in a torrent of white water when some panic hits, pop up to the surface, look around and catch a wave into shore.
 Take a break on the beach.
 Sit down, inhale, exhale, inhale, exhale and wait until you feel completely calm before paddling back out.
 Or, head in and congratulate yourself for trying.
 Even the best surfers have to centre themselves sometimes.